- Skip Ahead to

 The Do Not Disturb feature enables you to pause push and browser notifications, to allow you to focus on the work that matters most.

-How to enable Do Not Disturb on Web
+How to enable Do not disturb

 To enable Do Not Disturb, click on your profile photo and click on My Settings....
 From there, click on the Notifications tab and click on the Pause notifications button.